MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Clear-MgBetaSecurityCaseEdiscoveryCaseSearchData.md

 Also called *1:N* chats or *group conversations*.- Teams channels - Chat messages, posts, replies, and attachments shared in a standard Teams channel.- Private channels - Message posts, replies, and attachments shared in a private Teams channel.- Shared channels - Message posts, replies, and attachments shared in a shared Teams channel.
 For more information about purging Teams messages, see:- eDiscovery solution series: Data spillage scenario - Search and purge- eDiscovery (Premium) workflow for content in Microsoft Teams  This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Clear-MgSecurityCaseEdiscoveryCaseSearchData](/powershell/module/Microsoft.Graph.Security/Clear-MgSecurityCaseEdiscoveryCaseSearchData?view=graph-powershell-1.0)

 ## SYNTAX

 ### PurgeExpanded (Default)